tux2603/recipes/recipes/main_dishes/kebabs.md

 - form into 10 cylinders
 - if grilling, insert skewers and refrigerate for at least 1 hour; grill over hot fire, 45 degree angle with grate; cook until browned and meat releases from grate, 4-7 minutes, flip and cook until browned on second side and meat reads 160, about 6 minutes longer
 - if baking, place on cookie sheet to bake similar to mini meatloaves; preheat to 350; bake for 20-30 minutes
--
-- _note:_ can use hamburger or meatloaf mix in place of lamb; if using other ground meat, increase garlic to 5 cloves, paprika to 2 teaspoons, and cumin to 2 teaspoons

 ---

+- _note_: can use hamburger or meatloaf mix in place of lamb; if using other ground meat, increase garlic to 5 cloves, paprika to 2 teaspoons, and cumin to 2 teaspoons
 - _note_: can use vanilla yogurt instead of plain; whole milk yogurt tastes best, but lowfat works
 - _note_: can use cilantro in place of coriander
 - _note_: serves nicely on small or medium wraps; also goes well with spinach (or lettuce) as a topper
--